 After Kentucky Stonehenge, we stopped for some gas and a snack and then continued on the rest of the way to Cave City, Kentucky.
 That's when we stopped at Dinosaur World!
 There are two Dinosaur World's, one in Kentucky and one in Florida.
 It's a pretty neat place but certainly dated and a bit run down but still fun!
 It's dog friendly and you can take food in so you can make a day of it if you wanted and have a picnic!
 It's not super big but they have a lot of things like a museum with some dinosaur teeth/fossils, a mine wash area where you can look for gems/rocks, and a fossil dig.
 The rest of the park is a trail that is landscaped with dinosaur statues.
 We had a lot of fun!

 After Dinosaur World we went to check into our hotel and rest for a bit.
 On our way to the hotel we stopped by this old time general store which we were hoping would have snacks and drinks but it was literally just a huge antique store in an old time general store.
 Kind of disappointing but the owners were super nice!
 We stayed at Sleep Inn and Suites since it was the newest hotel there.
 There are several hotels and they are all a bit run down.
 There is also lots of camping and some cabin rentals in the area too.
 Sleep Inn was pretty standard and they have a pool, game room, and breakfast.
 After we rested a bit we went to dinner.
 There aren't a lot of options for food in Cave City anymore unless you want fast food.
 We went to El Matzatlan for dinner which is apparently a Mexican restaurant chain but we had never been.
 The food came fast and was cheap.
-The quesadillas were good but Devin didn't like his burrito and the salsa and margaritas weren't the best.
+The quesadillas were good and the salsa and margaritas weren't the best.

 The next morning we woke up at 5am and grabbed some breakfast at our hotel and then headed to Mammoth Cave National Park.
 We had a cave tour booked for 10am but we wanted to explore the park beforehand.
 Sadly, it was raining that morning but did end up stopping.
 We got to explore a bit.